College of Law > About > Diversity, Equity & Inclusion > Undocumented DACAmented Students

 More information about tuition and financial aid at DePaul can be found in the DePaul University DREAM Resource Guide.

-DePaul Law Career Services (LCS) is available to help undocumented and DACAmented students navigate internships during law school and employment after graduation, and the office also provides programming and other opportunities to connect with potential employers and alumni of the College of Law.
+DePaul's Office of Professional & Career Development is available to help undocumented and DACAmented students navigate internships during law school and employment after graduation, and the office also provides programming and other opportunities to connect with potential employers and alumni of the College of Law.
 Please contact Elizabeth Boe EBOE@depaul.edu with any questions.

 DePaul College of Law has several undocumented and DACAmented student mentoring opportunities.
 The First Generation Law Student Organization has a peer mentoring program that provides diverse first-year students with second- and third-year student mentors.
 Please e-mail depaul.firstgen@gmail.com for more information